 So let’s go back to our cat video.
 When we type youtube.com on the browser, DNS Server receives a request to check what youtube.com means and send you to the right IP address.
 This process happens to any Internet communication like web browsing etc.

 If any pattern found in that Package matches unwanted content, domains like the list of services provided before.
-Then the GFW returns a bogus IP Address will be returned and the Website will not open …
+Then the GFW returns a bogus IP Address and therefore the Website will not open.

 That’s why if you are in China and try to reach Youtube.com you will receive this website:

 What they do in many cases is that they take your request for let say nihaocloud.com and resend it to another IP that is also in their list of DNS poisoning like Facebook, then the FB site tells you that this nihaocloud.com is not there.

 Even though GFW knows that this traffic is encrypted but it can only can guess what is inside.
-Here lies the biggest opportunity to get the traffic across the GFW.
-Now GFW is UNCERTAIN, whether this is a simple Youtube access which can be blocked, or this is the most important connection for the financial transactions where by cutting this connection could cause huge damage to the economy.
+Here lies one of the biggest opportunity to get the traffic across the GFW.
+Now, GFW is UNCERTAIN, whether this is a simple Youtube access which can be blocked, or this is the most important connection for the financial transactions where by cutting this connection could cause huge damage to the economy.
 Sometimes they get happy trigger and just block much of what is encrypted, but then they have to relax it afterwards for the economy.
 This tends to happen when there are protests, commemorations of historical events that are not to be talked about in China, etc.